campg2j003/JAWS-Script-for-Audacity/readme.md

 For full or custom installations for all users the uninstaller and README files are installed in the installation folder.

-If you choose the Just Script install type, the README and What's New files will be installed in the JAWS scripts folder for each version, and `What's new.txt` will be called `audacity_whatsnew.txt`.
+If you choose the Just Script install type, the README and What's New files will be installed in the JAWS scripts folder for each version, and `What's new.md` will be called `audacity_whatsnew.md`.
 (The Vietnamese README file will not be installed in a Just Script install.)

 If the user's priveleges allow for installing for all users, an all user install is performed.
 Otherwise a current user install is performed.
 If privileges allow for all user installation, current user installation can be forced by adding the `/currentuser` command line switch.